 The Sugatagarbha Translation Group is a coalition of translators, formed and headed by Erick Tsiknopoulos, which is dedicated to translating the important texts of Buddhist, Tibetan and Sanskrit literature into English, and facilitating their translation from English into other languages.
 Sugatagarbha is a Sanskrit word which refers to the Buddha Nature, the potential for enlightenment and awakening within all sentient beings.
 It literally means “womb of the Sugata” or “matrix of the Sugata”.
 Sugata is another word for a Buddha, and means “one gone to bliss”.
 Garbha means “womb” or “matrix”.
 Thus we hope that our translations help all living beings go (-gata) to the essence (-garbha) of bliss (su-).

-Erick Tsiknopoulos is an American translator of Tibetan language, Buddhist scholar, postgraduate student in Buddhist Studies, teacher of Tibetan language, writer, editor, poet, and philosopher.
+Erick Tsiknopoulos is an American translator of Tibetan language, Buddhist scholar, postgraduate student in Buddhist Studies, teacher of Tibetan language, writer and editor.
 He is the founder and main Tibetan translator of the Sugatagarbha Translation Group.

 - The Mahālakṣmīni Sūtra (Mahāśrī Sūtra), a Mahāyāna sūtra, 2009, published by World of Feng Shui, 2010 (uncredited)

 - The Lamp of Advice Which Illuminates That Which Is To Be Adopted And Abandoned, by Khunu Negi Rinpoche (Khunu Lama Rinpoche II), 2010

 - Mañjuśrī, Green Tārā, and Medicine Buddha sādhanā practice texts for Sakya Dokho Ling, a Sakya center in the USA, 2010